khaors/geocompr/main.md

 There are two main functions that create single point representations of more complex vector objects - `st_centroid()` and `st_point_on_surface()`.

 The `st_centroid()` function calculates the geometric center of a geometry.
-We can create centroids for polygons, lines (see black points on Figure \@ref(centr)) and multipoints:
+We can create centroids for polygons, lines (see black points on Figure \@ref(fig:centr)) and multipoints:

 ```r